jonathanlurie/ImageMarkdown/README.md

 - They can have a prefix, like DSC_ if they all have the same
 - You must specify the extention, like .jpg

+# Plateform

+This is supposed to be crossed plateform, at least for the main.py file.
+However, the file ImageMarkdown.sh will work only on OSX and Linux, but since it is just a double-click shortcut to launch python *main.py*, it will not miss so much to Windows users.

+# Launch it

+On OSX or Linux, just double click on *ImageMarkdown.sh*, then follow the instructions.
+On Windows, launch *python main.py*

 # Exemple

 Here is a list of images you just uploaded to you server, it was done on January 2015: